-Solomon says that if we want understanding we must feast on the spiritual food that God supplies through His Word pictured by a table that is laid out with the richest of food and drink.
+Solomon says that if we want understanding we must feast on the spiritual food that God supplies in His Word, pictured by a table that is laid out with the richest of food and drink.

 Other Scriptures that talk about buying the “gold” (valuable things) of God are in Proverbs 23:23 and Matthew 25:9.

-Proverbs 23:23 Buy the truth, and sell it not; also wisdom, and instruction, and understanding.
+Proverbs 23:23 Buy the truth, and sell it not [keep it and do not lose it]; also wisdom, and instruction, and understanding.